NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

 | [Percent-(URL)-encoding tool](https://codebeautify.org/url-encode-string)| Tool for percent-encoding strings |

+>**NOTE:** When using the command line tool curl be sure you use the bash shell only for compatibility reasons.
+All examples using curl are using the bash shell.

+The authentication token should be kept in a secure location, as it allows access to all data accessible by the associated user account.

 ## API Endpoints

 Communicating with the GDC API involves making calls to API endpoints.
 Each GDC API endpoint represents specific API functionality, as summarized in the following table: